andrewhou1/BlindShadowRemoval/README.md

 Next, run **dataprocess.py**.
 This will generate a folder for each image in the **sample_uncropped_images_cropped/** folder, where each folder contains the landmarks and a cropped image.

+Note that these steps only need to be performed for new in-the-wild images.
+You do not need to preprocess any of the UCB test set or SFW images: this has already been done.

 ## Testing Procedures
 To test on **in-the-wild images**, place the resulting folder with your cropped image and landmarks in the **sample_imgs/** folder and run:
 ```